-There were no emergency uses of surveillance devices.
+There was no emergency use of a surveillance device during the reporting period.

 Section 32 Emergency authorisation - continued use of surveillance devices in participating jurisdiction

 There was no emergency use of surveillance device warrants in participating jurisdictions.

 Section 33 Application for approval after use of surveillance device without warrant or under emergency authorisation